jgm/pandoc/test/command/biblatex-kastenholz.md

 ^D
 ---
-nocite: '[@*]'
+nocite: "[@*]"
 references:
-- abstract: 'The computation of ionic solvation free energies from atomistic simulations is a surprisingly difficult problem that has found no satisfactory solution for more than 15 years.
+- abstract: "The computation of ionic solvation free energies from atomistic simulations is a surprisingly difficult problem that has found no satisfactory solution for more than 15 years.
 The reason is that the charging free energies evaluated from such simulations are